DishantDesai/FreshGrocer/README.md

         UI Design and integrate firebase for add product from Admin Delete product from firestore
         Edit product and update realtime details
-        List from firebase for current placed orders and previous completed oreders Search product in productlist in admin user
+        List from firebase for current placed orders and previous completed orders Search product in productlist in admin user

 **Dishant Desai(2094440)**